Build a Homelab server using an old laptop

 wpa_conf /etc/wpa_supplicant/wpa_supplicant.conf

-2. Enable IP forwarding, edit /etc/sysctl.conf
+2. Enable IP forwarding by editing /etc/sysctl.conf

 • Uncomment #net.ipv6.conf.all.forwarding=1 and save.